Sustainable Cooks

 While fresh garlic can last for a while, dehydrating garlic will extend the shelf-life tenfold.

-If you’re a huge garlic fan (and who isn’t?), check out How to Grow Garlic, Instant Pot Roasted Garlic, How to Freeze Garlic, Homemade Garlic Paste, and Air Fryer Roasted Garlic, for more delicious garlic options.
+If you’re a huge garlic fan (and who isn’t?), check out How to Grow Garlic, Instant Pot Roasted Garlic, Homemade Garlic Paste, and Air Fryer Roasted Garlic, for more delicious garlic options.

 If you’re processing a lot of garlic at once, I highly recommend using a food processor on the “pulse” function.
 This will chop the garlic into uniform pieces quickly.
 No food processor?
 Use a sharp chef’s knife, a cutting board, and some patience, or a handheld chopper.